PRESSKIT DE MEELFABRIEK

 Architect: B. Buurman / Transformation architect: Studio Akkerhuis Architects

-This building once served as the headquarters for management, administration, a laboratory, and a test bakery.
+This building once served as the headquarters for management, administration, a laboratory and a test bakery.
 Its many original features evoke its rich history, such as the authentic Leiden keys above the front door, symbolic of the company that was renamed “Meelfabriek De Sleutels” (keys) in the 1920s.
 A facade stone from a 1734 windmill called “De Oranjeboom” remains intact.
-Combining historic elements with modern office facilities and sustainable features, the building now hosts tenants like Graphic Design and Photography, NPK Design, OWN Agency, As I-Search, VVKH Architecten, Rimadesio, and Energiek Leiden.
+Combining historic elements with modern office facilities and sustainable features, the building now hosts tenants like Graphic Design and Photography, NPK Design, OWN Agency, As I-Search, VVKH Architecten, Rimadesio, Energiek Leiden and Psychologenpraktijk Krediet.

 Year built: 1940 / Transformation: 2018